George Gascón: Criticism

-During Gascon's time as District Attorney, property crime increased by 49%.
-Some of Gascon's critics have blamed this increase on his office's reluctance to file charges against "High-level" offenders; during Gascon's tenure, misdemeanor charges were only filed in 40% of cases presented by the San Francisco Police Department.
-Having worked with Gascon, San Francisco Mayor London Breed and City Attorney Dennis Herrera declined to endorse him in his bid to become the District Attorney of Los Angeles County; Breed and Herrera instead endorsed his opponent, the incumbent Jackie Lacey.
+During Gascón's time as District Attorney, property crime increased by 49%.
+Some of his critics have blamed this increase on his office's reluctance to file charges against "low-level" offenders; during Gascón's tenure, misdemeanor charges were only filed in 40% of cases presented by the San Francisco Police Department.

 Drug policy

 In 2018, Gascón announced that he would apply California's Adult Use of Marijuana Act retroactively to every marijuana case since 1975 in order to level the playing field for those adversely affected by the criminalization of marijuana.
 The move cleared misdemeanor convictions and reduced felony convictions for those entitled for record relief under the act.
 He partnered with Code for America, a 501(c)3 non-profit organization, which kicked off a national movement resulting in dozens of cities across the country clearing marijuana convictions.

 Prop 47, which was co-authored by Gascón, reduced simple drug possession from a felony to a misdemeanor in California.